Hudson can help

 We met the objectives by performing the following – development of methods for quantifying the dimensions of the inventory being moved, initiation of a clean-up of purchase order data to plan accurately for incoming deliveries of inventory, development of a mathematical model that pulled together all aspects of the consolidation including inventory movements into and out of each facility, estimated dimensions of the inventory involved and the space available, running balance of remaining capacity at the destination plant, running estimates of truckloads required to complete the consolidation, and more.

-To find out how we can begin working together on your business analytics, continuous improvement and other special projects,
+To find out how we can begin working together on meeting your business analytics and reporting needs,

 please contact our managing partner, John Bohrman, today at: